-Supervision must be by a suitably-qualified individual with a good research track record in the research area.
+Supervision must be by a suitably qualified individual with a good research track record in the research area.
 The academic supervisor must be affiliated to a HRB approved university/third-level institution within the Republic of Ireland.

 Supervisors are eligible to supervise a summer student once they have appropriate experience.
-Supervisors must have a minimum of four years active research experience (career breaks, flexible working arrangements, change of disciplines or sector, etc., will be taken into consideration) and a good scientific track record.
+Supervisors must have a minimum of four years active research experience (career breaks, flexible working arrangements, change of disciplines or sector, etc., will be taken into consideration), and a good scientific track record.
 They must be in their current post for the duration of the proposed project and have secured the support of their institution.
+They can support two different student applications.